gaurikapse/Protein-ID---Down-Syndrome-Mice-Learning/README.md

 In my project I tried to replicate the findings of this study by using different methods including spectral clustering, fuzzy clustering and DBSCAN.

+\* The goal is not to determine if memantine helps rescue impaired learning.
+This has already been established.
+The authors of the original paper were rather looking for the mechanism by which memantine rescues learning (which proteins it acts on).

+## Files
 For a detailed summary of my methods and results, please refer to the file Kapse_Gauri_Project.pdf

+### Code
+- Data Pre-processing.ipynb: contains code for preprocessing data
+- Clustering and Dimensionality Reduction.ipynb: contains the main analysis and code

+### Data
+- Mouse_DS_Proteins.xls: raw data downloaded from the UCI archive
+- data.csv: processed data

+## References
 Original paper by Clara Higuera et al: DOI: 10.1371/journal.pone.0129126 Access at: https://pubmed.ncbi.nlm.nih.gov/26111164/

 Data Source: https://archive.ics.uci.edu/dataset/342/mice+protein+expression

-*The goal is not to determine if memantine helps rescue impaired learning.
-This has already been established.
-The authors of the original paper were rather looking for the mechanism by which memantine rescues learning (which proteins it acts on).